2022 Kherson counteroffensive: October

 On 22 October Russian occupation authorities urged residents in the city of Kherson to "leave immediately" citing what they called the tense military situation.
-That same day, unconfirmed reports emerged of Mylove being captured by Ukraine.

 In late October 2022, Ramzan Kadyrov acknowledged the deaths of 23 Kadyrovites and the injury of 58 others in a rare announcement acknowledging casualties.
 He announced that they had been killed in Kherson by Ukrainian artillery attacks in the region.
 In late October, Ukrainian Chief of Intelligence Maj.
-Gen. Kyrylo Budanov said that at least 40,000 Russian forces were present on Kherson including Naval Infantry, Special forces and VDV Airborne troops.
+Gen. Kyrylo Budanov said that at least 40,000 Russian forces were present on Kherson including naval infantry, special forces and VDV airborne troops.

+During October, Kovalchuk was dismissed from his role as commander of the counteroffensive and replaced by Brigadier General Oleksandr Tarnavskyi, because the sentiment among the command in Kyiv was that the operation was not moving quickly enough.
+The change was not publicly announced at the time to avoid giving Russia a propaganda victory.
+It has been reported that Ben Wallace, the British defence secretary at the time, ordered Kovalchuk's dismissal, though Wallace has denied this.
+American general Chris Donahue had reportedly "pleaded" with Kovalchuk to resume the advance in Kherson to no avail, and American generals Christopher G. Cavoli and Mark Milley raised the issue with Zaluzhnyi before Kovalchuk's eventual dismissal.

 November

+In early November, Russian forces began retreating from Kherson.

 On 9 November, Ukrainian forces were close to entering Snihurivka; Russia announced the withdrawal of its troops from Kherson and the right bank of the Dnieper.

-On 10 November, a video emerged appearing to show the Ukrainian flag flying in Snihurivka.
-Ukrainian forces had also regained control of the village of Kyselivka, fifteen kilometers northwest of Kherson.
-On the same day, Commander-in-Chief of the Armed Forces of Ukraine Valerii Zaluzhnyi stated that Ukrainian forces have taken back 41 settlements in the Kherson direction since 1 October.
+On 10 November, a video emerged appearing to show the Ukrainian flag flying in Snihurivka; it was reported that Ukraine's 131st Reconnaissance Battalion had taken control over the city.
+Ukraine's 28th Mechanized Brigade had also reportedly regained control of Kyselivka, fifteen kilometers northwest of Kherson.
+On the same day, Commander-in-Chief of the Armed Forces of Ukraine Valerii Zaluzhnyi stated that Ukrainian forces had taken back 41 settlements in the Kherson direction since 1 October.

 On 11 November, Ukrainian troops entered the city of Kherson.
 The troops were met by crowds chanting "Slava Ukraini!" and "ZSU!"
 (Zbroini syly Ukrainy, Armed Forces of Ukraine).
+With the recapture of Kherson, the Ukrainian offensive culminated without Ukrainian forces attempting a crossing of the Dnieper River, as they had run short on ammunition.